xpdavid/CS2103R-Report/index.md

 In both way, if the condition fails, the application will be stopped and an error email will be sent to admin.

 There is a rule in `PMD` called `AvoidThrowingRawExceptionTypes` and it indicates that throwing raw exception types is not a practice in software engineering.
 In addition, we may want to make clear that we use assertions to check something that should never happen, while we use exceptions to check something that might happen. `RuntimeException` is used here only to indicated that something should never happen occurs and thus there is a bug.
-Therefore, we shall change all `RuntimeException` to make use of `Assumption` class.
+Therefore, we shall change all `RuntimeException` to make use of `Assumption` class for production code.

 When apply the `PMD` rule `AvoidThrowingRawExceptionTypes`, [the report](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/bugPrevention/assumption/main.html) indicated there are 11 violations for production code.
 Some of them even have `// TODO` tags to ask the programmers to replace the `RuntimeException` with `Assumption.assert*`.